 3.3.1 Transmission

-There will be a large increase in demand for gas in countries that have less established gas infrastructure, such as India and China.
-Between 2017-2035, the gas import demand in China will increase from 160 Gm3/year to 760 Gm3/year in 2035.
+There will be a large increase in gas demand in countries with less established gas infrastructure, such as India and China.
+Between 2017 and 2035, China’s gas import demand will increase from 160 Gm3/year to 760 Gm3/year in 2035.
 Gas trade by sea from North America to China will treble to more than 100 Gm3/year.
-A substantial increase in gas trade from Sub-Saharan Africa to India and South East Asia is expected, to reach 25 Gm3/year in 2050.
+A substantial increase in gas trade from Sub-Saharan Africa to India and South East Asia is expected to reach 25 Gm3/year in 2050.

 ENERGY OUTLOOK – OIL AND GAS (DNV REPORT NOTES)

-Overall, there will be a 2.5% annual increase in global seaborne natural gas trade (LNG and LPG combined).
+Overall, there will be a 2.5% annual increase in the global seaborne natural gas trade (LNG and LPG combined).
 The maritime industry’s demand for LNG as fuel will increase from 16 Mt/year in 2017 to 85 Mt/year in 2050.
 The increase in demand could drive the construction of cross-border and national transmission pipelines, LNG terminals, LNG bunkering and LNG carriers.
-Gas transport as LNG is expected to grow faster than pipeline transport.
+Gas transport, such as LNG, is expected to grow faster than pipeline transport.
 This could underpin a stronger global market for trading gas since consumers aren’t dependent on pipeline routes.

 3.3.2 Refineries

-Refiners have to adjust to demand changes for petroleum and diesel products, changes to fuel quality specifications (e.g. sulphur limits for ship fuel) and the switch to electric vehicles.
+Refiners have to adjust to changes in demand for petroleum and diesel products, changes to fuel quality specifications (e.g., sulphur limits for ship fuel) and the switch to electric vehicles.
 A peak refinery output of 29 000 Mb/year is forecast in 2025, followed by a 50% decline in global production by 2050.
 Refinery demand growth is the only forecast for Sub-Saharan Africa and the Indian Subcontinent.
 Improvements in the energy efficiency and technical configuration of refineries will be required.

 3.3.3 Petrochemicals

-There will be ongoing demand for petrochemical products, driven by product innovations in the agricultural, pharmaceutical and industrial chemical markets.
+There will be ongoing demand for petrochemical products driven by product innovations in the agricultural, pharmaceutical and industrial chemical markets.
 There will be significant market growth in the Indian Subcontinent and Sub-Saharan Africa.
-The industry’s feedstock mix is forecast to change from 56% oil/36% gas in 2016 to 48% oil/42% gas in 2050, also showing the prominence of gas over oil in the global energy mix going forward.
+The industry’s feedstock mix is forecast to change from 56% oil/36% gas in 2016 to 48% oil/42% gas in 2050, also showing the prominence of gas over oil in the global energy mix in the future.
 There will be a focus on optimising lifecycle performance and efficiency for existing and new facilities.

 3.3.4 Gas terminals

 The increasing demand for natural gas will require investment in production, processing and transportation services.
-Trade-in LNG hit a global record of 258 Mt in 2017, caused by additional supply from the Pacific Basin and exports from the Gulf of Mexico, and increased demand in Asia (notably China, India and Pakistan).
-This led to new processing capacity being developed and there are now over 1 800 processing plants in operation globally.
+Trade in LNG hit a global record of 258 Mt in 2017, caused by additional supply from the Pacific Basin, exports from the Gulf of Mexico and increased demand in Asia (notably China, India and Pakistan).
+This led to the development of new processing capacity; now, over 1,800 processing plants are operating globally.
 Europe is unlikely to see growth in processing capacity due to declining gas production.

 3.4.1 Carbon capture

 Carbon capture, utilisation and storage reduce emissions from large industrial sources of CO2.
-Carbon can be captured and stored permanently, or be utilised in manufacturing processes or other industrial applications.
-There are currently 22 carbon capture and storage facilities in operation worldwide, with 12 of those located in North America, where the carbon is used in enhanced oil recovery (EOR).
+Carbon can be captured and stored permanently or be utilised in manufacturing processes or other industrial applications.
+Currently, 22 carbon capture and storage facilities are in operation worldwide, with 12 of those located in North America, where the carbon is used in enhanced oil recovery (EOR).
 EOR projects largely have viable business cases, but other forms of CCUS generally require government subsidies.
 The uptake of these technologies is heavily reliant on the carbon price, which is driven by policy.
 It is estimated that an increase of 33% in the carbon cost will increase the uptake of CCUS technologies by sevenfold.

 3.4.2 Biogas

 Biogas largely consists of methane (50-60%) and CO2 (35-50%) and can be used to generate electricity and heat.
-If the CO2 is removed, the resulting pure biomethane can be used as a substitute for natural gas in power plants and residential gas appliances.
+If the CO2 is removed, the resulting pure biomethane can substitute natural gas in power plants and residential gas appliances.
 It can also be used in the transportation sector as fuel.

-Transportation of biomass is costly, therefore the generation of biogas is most feasible when it is located close to the source.
+Biomass transportation is costly, so the generation of biogas is most feasible when it is located close to the source.

 3.4.3 Biomethane

-Europe is the main location for biomethane production, due to its well-developed natural gas infrastructure, which lends itself to utilising biomethane to supply industry and providing fuel to existing gas-fired power plants.
-The industry there also benefits from a public policy which encourages the use of biogas.
+Europe is the main location for biomethane production due to its well-developed natural gas infrastructure.
+This infrastructure lends itself to utilising biomethane to supply industry and provide fuel to existing gas-fired power plants.
+The industry there also benefits from a public policy that encourages the use of biogas.

 The global cap on sulphur emissions in the marine industry is driving the uptake of LNG as a marine fuel.
 The use of gas as fuel in vehicles is also seeing a large uptake, most notably in heavy goods vehicles, where battery solutions are unsuitable.
-Vehicles are being produced that can use biogas, CNG, hydrogen or LNG as fuel.
-The most difficult sector to decarbonise in this way is aviation, but progress is being made, with hybrid diesel/hydrogen fuel cell engines in development.
+Vehicles that can use biogas, CNG, hydrogen or LNG as fuel are being produced.
+Aviation is the most difficult sector to decarbonise in this way, but progress is being made, with hybrid diesel/hydrogen fuel cell engines in development.

 3.4.5 Hydrogen

-Hydrogen possesses a high capacity for energy storage and does not emit greenhouse gases when burned.
+Hydrogen has a high energy storage capacity and does not emit greenhouse gases when burned.
 Hydrogen is expected to have a growing share of the energy demand in some regions, with a 0.5% share of the global energy mix expected in 2050.

-It will mostly be used in the transport and buildings sectors.
-It is expected that the market for multi-fuel burners and engines suited for hydrogen will be boosted by the drive for decarbonisation.
+It will mostly be used in the transport and building sectors.
+The drive for decarbonisation is expected to boost the market for multi-fuel burners and engines suited for hydrogen.
 Small fuel cells and domestic appliances can also be modified to run on hydrogen.